Maesimt/articles/readme.md

 ### A friendly implementation

 We wrote our own implementation of the Either type in Typescript.
-We did it to reduce the learning curve that comes with libraries like `Fp-Ts`.
+We did it to reduce the learning curve that comes with libraries like `fp-ts`.
 One of our goal was a syntax that most javascript developers would understand.

 For this we defined our own `Result` like this.
 ```typescript